 - A God Am I: Her plan was to open a portal to Hell and offer up humanity as a sacrifice to the demons, after which the Lords of Hell would reward her by turning her into a god.

-- Be Careful What You Wish For: Turns out, making deals with the literal hell is likely to give you exactly what you bargained for: You'll get 'power beyond comprehension' alright, but it's by transforming into the Spider Mastermind, a massive brain-shaped creature with an arachnid-like mechanical chassis, an Argent plasma gun, and immense telekinetic powers.
+- Be Careful What You Wish For: Turns out, making deals with the literal demons of hell is likely to give you exactly what you bargained for: You'll get "power beyond comprehension" alright, but it's by transforming into the Spider Mastermind, a massive brain-shaped creature with an arachnid-like mechanical chassis, an Argent plasma gun, and immense telekinetic powers.

 - And even if the transformation was part of the bargain a codex entry heavily implies that she's merely acting as the host body for the Mastermind.
 When you ask for the power of a god, make sure to specify that you'll be the one in control.